ChrLipp/starter-template-commandline/readme.md

 If you want to try it, you have to follow these steps:

 - Create repository on Github with this [link](https://github.com/ChrLipp/starter-template/generate).
-  Pull the repository.
+- Clone the repository.
 - Choose `rootProject.name` in `settings.gradle`
-- Choose group in `gradle.properties`
+- Choose group and version in `gradle.properties`
 - Refactor class `StarterTemplateApplication` (name and namespace)
 - Refactor class `StarterTemplateConfiguration` (name and namespace)
 - Refactor class `StarterTemplateApplicationTests` (name and namespace)